Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 count|
  ---|
 554|
-This gives us a feel for how many unique users there a
+This gives us a feel for how many unique users there are.
+## Single Column Frequency Counts

  # A4 Summary Statistics
  # A5 Distribution Functions